 Desirée Garcia is an interdisciplinary humanities scholar, trained in American Studies, Ethnic Studies, and Film and Media Studies.
 Her areas of specialization include the musical film and race and ethnicity in American culture.
 Her publications range from monographs to scholarly journal articles and online essays about musicals and mediated representations of immigrants, race, and ethnicity.
 She has also produced historical documentaries for American Experience/PBS, including Zoot Suit Riots (2002) and Remember the Alamo (2004).

-The Dressing Room: Space and Genre in the Backstage Musical (monograph)
+The Dressing Room: Backstage Stories and American Film (monograph)

-Quick Takes: The Movie Musical (Rutgers University Press, TBA)
+The Movie Musical, Quick Takes Series (Rutgers University Press, TBA)

 Associate Producer, Remember the Alamo (American Experience/WGBH, 2004)